SMEs in China in the covid-19 era. The impact on recruitment and Executive Search.

 Added to the fact that the talent pool in China is shrinking and the foreign talent leaving the country, have made it hard for companies in China to find and retain talent, increasing the demand for executive search partners.

-So, because SMEs ensure more than 80% of employment in China, it has become vital for establishing the country’s economy to ensure SMEs´ employment at all levels.
+So, because SMEs contribute more than 80% of urban employment in China, it has become vital for establishing the country’s economy to ensure SMEs´ employment at all levels.
 To address this situation, the Chinese government established measures that include training subsidies and social insurance premiums that can be paid on a deferred basis and has cut taxes and fees.

 These measures have already provided 34.7 billion yuan ($5.17 billion) to help SMEs in China in the first quarter of 2022, supporting the employment situation with 1.57 billion for training subsides and 22.78 million vocational training vouchers across China.